 Contact Novella Prep Today

 In conclusion, colleges review the student’s high school transcript which includes grades from all four years in high school.
 The transcript typically includes the student’s GPA, class rank, and individual course grades.
-Colleges also consider a variety of other factors when evaluating applications, including standardized test scores, extracurricular activities, and letters of recommendation.
+Colleges also consider a variety of other factors when evaluating applications, including standardized test scores, extracurricular activitienoives, and letters of recommendation.
 Ultimately, the admissions decision is based on a holistic evaluation of the student at most colleges, set upon the foundation of academic performance.
 Contact us today to learn more.